 "In Salzburg I don’t know who I am," wrote Wolfgang Amadeus Mozart in 1778.
 The city has no such doubt.
 Mozart is its favourite son and the trail that takes in his birthplace, family residence, Mozart Square and St. Sebastian's Church, where some of the Mozarts, although not Wolfgang, are buried, is a tourist draw.
 Just as popular are Sound of Music tours, which take in the locations from the film, including Mirabell Gardens, Nonnberg Abbey, Leopoldskron Palace and Hellbrunn Palace.

-Perched on the border between Austria and Germany, Salzburg is divided by the River Salzach.
+Book a cheap flight to Salzburg and experience a city perched on the border between Austria and Germany, Salzburg is divided by the River Salzach.
 On one side is the Unesco-listed Old Town, the Hohensalzburg, the Residenz, 17th-century Baroque cathedral, and Getreidegasse, one of Salzburg's oldest shopping streets.

 New, or newer, Salzburg is on the other side of the river.
 This is where most of the hotels and the Mirabell Palace are.

 The city is not too big and mostly walkable.
 You can get from Mirabell Palace to the old town in about 30 minutes, and with the rich architecture, fountains and statues surrounding you, you’ll enjoy the stroll even more.
 Pop into one of the museums dedicated to Salzburg’s musical past, or one of the many microbreweries around town.
 You should certainly spend an evening having dinner at St Peter’s, supposedly the oldest restaurant in Europe.